knpuniversity/symfony-journey/knpu/http-kernel/determine-the-controller.rst

 sets the first part to a variable called ``$class`` and everything after the ``::`` to a variable called ``$method``.
-I'll dump those variables to be totally clear - the ``list()`` function has confused me in the past, and the *real* key is what these two new varaibles are set to.
+I'll dump those variables to be totally clear - the ``list()`` function has confused me in the past, and the *real* key is what these two new variables are set to.

 At this point, it's time to see if we've messed up!
 Maybe this class doesn't exist - maybe there's a typo somewhere.
 It gives us a nice error message